sveltejs/kit/site/content/docs/02-routing.md

 title: Routing
 ---

-As we've seen, there are two types of route in Sapper — pages, and server routes.
+As we've seen, there are two types of route in SvelteKit — pages and API endpoints.

 ### Pages